-Learn to have meaningful conversations about business processes and software requirements by telling and visualizing stories.
-A versatile tool in every DDD practitioner’s tool belt and equally useful to product owners, managers, business analysts, software architects, and developers.
+In this workshop you will learn to have meaningful conversations about business processes and software requirements by telling and visualizing stories.
+Domain Storytelling is a versatile tool in every DDD practitioner’s tool belt and equally useful to product owners, managers, business analysts, software architects, and developers.

 What You Will Learn

 - The workshop format and the role of the moderator

 - Modeling a new domain and finding boundaries within it

 - Choosing the right scope

 - Modeling as-is and to-be processes